 MA, Education Navigator & Team Trainer

 I grew up in Texas and moved to NC when I was in High School.
 I live in East Asheville with my husband of 12 years, adorable ginger kiddo, and 2 quirky Chihuahuas.
-I received my MA in Intercultural studies and have been working with STEP for about 5 years.
+I received my MA in Intercultural Studies and have been working with STEP for about 5 years.

 One of my favorite aspects of my job is helping people find the resources they need to be successful.
 I love photography and finding beauty in little things.

 Hi, I’m Fabiola, call me Fab.
-I earned my associate's degree from Central Piedmont Community college in Charlotte, NC, then went on to complete my Bachelor's of Science degree in Psychology at Fayetteville State University, an HBCU.
+I earned my associate's degree from Central Piedmont Community College in Charlotte, NC, then went on to complete my Bachelor of Science degree in Psychology at Fayetteville State University, an HBCU.
 I am a first-generation American and have lived in Asheville for 6 years.
 My family consists of my husband, 5-year-old daughter, and 3-year-old son.
 My hobbies include working out, reading, and running a social group here in Asheville for minority women.

 Economic Services Supervisor

-I am a supervisor at Buncombe County HHS that has been with STEP since it began in 2016.
-I help to coordinate the partnership between A-B Tech and HHS in an effort to best support Food and Nutrition Services recipients.
+I am a supervisor at Buncombe County HHS who has been with STEP since it began in 2016.
+I help coordinate the partnership between A-B Tech and HHS in an effort to best support Food and Nutrition Services recipients.
 When I am not working with STEP and my other HHS teams, I am enjoying time with my two children and many pets.